WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ---

-**Question:** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos/1](https://jsonplaceholder.typicode.com/todos/1)" asynchronously using async/await.
+**Question:9** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos/1](https://jsonplaceholder.typicode.com/todos/1)" asynchronously using async/await.
 Display the fetched data in the UI.
 Implement a "Next" button that, when clicked, updates the number in the URL to fetch the next set of data from the API endpoint ("[https://jsonplaceholder.typicode.com/todos/2](https://jsonplaceholder.typicode.com/todos/2)", "https://jsonplaceholder.typicode.com/todos/3", and so on) and displays it in the UI.

 _Task breakdown:_